A Pupil's Introduction to Energy Sparks

 Energy Sparks will also give you lots of ideas of activities you could try at your school to save energy.
 For example you could:

-For each activity you carry out and record on Energy Sparks, you will get points, which add up to energy saving awards.
+For each activity you carry out and record on Energy Sparks, you will get points.
 You will also be able to compete against other local primary schools to see who can earn the most points and save the most energy.

 You can use the Energy Sparks graphs to see how much difference your changes have made to your school's energy use, and even use your maths skills to find out how much money your school has saved.